comunica/comunica/packages/actor-rdf-resolve-quad-pattern-string-source/README.md

 ### Config Parameters

-* `mediatorRdfParse`: A mediator over the [RDF Parse bus](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-parse).
+* `mediatorRdfParse`: Mediator to parse the string source into an serialized Quad
-* `mediatorRdfQuadPattern`: Mediator to convert to apply to apply the patterns into the serialized Quad
+* `mediatorRdfResolveQuadPattern`: Mediator to convert to apply to apply the patterns into the serialized Quad